On the use of Graphs for Satellite Image Time Series: Case studies

 However, the way in which the context of objects is understood and integrated into learning is also important, as underlined by the fact that other graph-based models do not outperform MLP.
 GCN's poorer performance can be explained by the fact that the features of neighboring regions are aggregated in the same way as those of the central node, making it harder for the network to retain local information~\cite{hamilton2017graphsage}, which is crucial in a semantic segmentation task.

+Some of the failures are also due to the neighborhood aggregator used.
+Indeed, the aggregation function is one of the most critical components of GNN as it designs which property of the neighborhood is determinant.
+For instance, neighborhood distribution is better captured by the mean aggregator, structure information, such as node degree, by the sum aggregator, and specific features of some neighbors by the max aggregator~\cite{xu2018how}.
+The difference between GraphSAGE and GIN, which are inherently similar except for their aggregation function (mean and sum, respectively), suggests that the neighborhood distribution is more important than the graph structure to classify regions.
+Therefore, GNNs that use a (weighted) mean aggregator, such as GCN, GraphSAGE and GATv2, perform better.

 Improvements over convolutional GNNs include attention (GATv2) or gate (ResGatedGCN) mechanisms, which enable anisotropic aggregation of neighbor information.
 From a message-passing point of view (see~\Cref{sec:supervised_methods}), self-attention consists in weighting incoming messages according to the similarity of the target node with the source nodes.
-The gate mechanism is an independent weighting of each incoming message feature, still depending on the characteristics of the source and target nodes.
+The gate mechanism is an independent weighting of the features of each incoming message, still depending on the characteristics of the source and target nodes.
 Contrary to expectations, the performance of these two networks is inferior to that of a GNN with isotropic aggregation such as GraphSAGE, which treats all its neighbors in the same way.
-Regarding GATv2, even though the benefits of dynamic context awareness are found for \textit{impervious surface} and especially \textit{water}, it seems that performances for \textit{forest \& other vegetation} and \textit{soil} are lower than those of GraphSAGE.
-Despite visual analysis and post-investigations, we were not able to explain this unexpected behavior, which thus requires further analysis.
-With ResGatedGCN, there is a drop in performance compared to GraphSAGE and even to MLP.
-This does not seem to be due to anisotropic aggregation---otherwise a similar observation would be made with GATv2---but rather to the way edge gates work.
-This doubles the number of parameters required and makes convergence more difficult when learning gates, despite their greater expressiveness (in fact, gates can be seen as a soft attention process).
-The less frequent the class, the lower the performance, suggesting that this model requires more data to be correctly trained.
+Regarding GATv2, even though the benefits of dynamic context awareness are found for \textit{impervious surface} and especially \textit{water} compared to MLP, it seems that performances for \textit{forest \& other vegetation} and \textit{soil} are lower than those of MLP and GraphSAGE.
+With ResGatedGCN, there is a drop in performance compared to GraphSAGE and even to MLP, similar to the GIN performance.
+This does not seem to be due to anisotropic aggregation---otherwise a similar observation would be made with GATv2---but rather to the actual aggregation function used.
+The weighting from edge gates is not normalized, unlike in GATv2, and the aggregator corresponds more to a weighted sum than a weighted average.
+As a result, despite the greater expressiveness of ResGatedGCN (in fact, gates can be seen as a soft attention process), GATv2 achieves better performance.

 This analysis helps explain why GraphSAGE is a better choice of graph convolution for the studied task and data.
+This comparison allows us to determine which characteristics of graph convolution are important for the node classification of a spatio-temporal graph in our case study.
+It may help to build a more effective model in the future.

 \paragraph{Pixel-based \textit{vs.} graph-based methods}